UFMG-Organizacao-de-Disciplinas/DCC831-TECC_Teoria_dos_Jogos_em_Computacao/Files/Atividades/Lista 1 - EN - GPT.md

 ## Risk Aversion (11, 12, 13)

 ### 11. Adam lives in the Garden of Eden and eats only apples.
 Time in the garden is discrete ($t = 1, 2, \dots$) and apples are eaten only in discrete units.
-Adam possesses preferences over the set of streams of apple consumption.
-Assume that
+Adam possesses preferences over the set of streams of apple consumption

+Assume that:

 > 1. Adam likes to eat up to 2 apples a day and cannot bear to eat 3 apples a day.
 > 2. Adam is **impatient**.
 He would be delighted to increase his consumption on day $t$ from 0 to 1 or from 1 to 2 apples at the expense of an apple he is promised a day later $t+1$.